Lawyer: Man charged in Whitmer plot swayed by FBI informant

 GRAND RAPIDS, Mich.
-(AP) — A lawyer for one of the men charged with plotting to kidnap Michigan Gov. Gretchen Whitmer in 2020 said Wednesday he was a near-homeless, pot-smoking “misfit” who was influenced by an FBI informant whom he met at a protest.
+(AP) — A lawyer for one of the men charged with planning to kidnap Michigan Gov. Gretchen Whitmer said Wednesday he was a hapless, pot-smoking "misfit" who was influenced by an FBI informant whom he met at a protest, not a mastermind of the 2020 plot as prosecutors allege.

-Defense attorney Christopher Gibbons refuted a prosecutor’s claim that Adam Fox was a mastermind of the 2020 plot against the Democratic governor.
+Defense attorney Christopher Gibbons told jurors Adam Fox was practically homeless while living in the basement of a vacuum shop and brushing his teeth next door in a restaurant restroom.

 “Adam Fox did not commit a crime in this case,” Gibbons said during opening statements in a federal courtroom in Grand Rapids, Michigan.

 Four men face trial: Fox, Brandon Caserta, Barry Croft Jr. and Daniel Harris.
-Prosecutors say the men came up with the plan to snatch Whitmer in 2020 because they were angry about pandemic restrictions she imposed.
-They’re accused of taking critical steps over several months, including secret messaging, gun drills in the woods and a night drive to northern Michigan to scout her second home and figure out how to blow up a bridge.
+Prosecutors say the men came up with the plan to snatch the Democratic governor because they were angry about pandemic restrictions she imposed.

 “What you have is that defendants agreed, planned, trained and were ready to break into a woman’s home as she slept with her family in the middle of the night and with violence and at gunpoint they would tie her up and take her from that home,” Roth said.
 “And to accomplish that they would shoot, blow up and kill anybody who got in their way.”

-Defense attorneys say the men deny any conspiracy to kidnap Whitmer.
-They have signaled an entrapment defense, criticizing the government’s use of undercover FBI agents and confidential informants.
-They are scheduled to deliver opening statements later Wednesday.
+Defense attorneys have signaled an entrapment defense, criticizing the government’s use of undercover FBI agents and confidential informants.

-On Tuesday, U.S. District Judge Robert Jonker told potential jurors: "This isn't your average criminal case" because of the extraordinary allegations of violence planned against an elected official.

-Eleven women and seven men were selected to serve as jurors, with 12 who will decide the case and six alternates, though the court did not make clear Tuesday which jurors are alternates.
-Before they left the courtroom, Jonker told the jury to stay off social media and not discuss the case with family.
+Eleven women and seven men were selected Tuesday to serve as jurors, with 12 who will decide the case and six alternates, though the court did not make clear which jurors are alternates.

-Conference tables along one wall of the wood-paneled courtroom, crowded with different teams of defense lawyers and aides, are one indication of the complexity of the case jurors must sit through for then next few weeks.
-The strategies of the different defense teams are not perfectly coordinated, so defense lawyers could often make different objections or motions, or ask questions during cross-examination seeking to score different points with jurors.
+Conference tables along one wall of the wood-paneled courtroom, crowded with different teams of defense lawyers and aides, indicate the complexity of the case.
+The strategies of the different defense teams are not perfectly coordinated, and defense lawyers could make different objections or motions, or ask questions during cross-examination seeking to score points with jurors.

 In 2020, Whitmer was trading taunts with then-President Donald Trump over his administration's response to COVID-19.
 Her critics, meanwhile, were regularly protesting at the Michigan Capitol, clogging streets around the statehouse and legally carrying semi-automatic rifles into the building.